 In survey after survey, one of the reasons given for visiting a place is the shopping.
 We have weekend shopping trips to places as far away as Dubai.
 Coach companies do day trips to places like the Metrocentre in Gateshead.
 Outlet stores form retail parks such as in Bicester or outside Chester.
 Even when people spend a two-week sun-filled beach holiday in Spain, shopping is one of the things people indulge in.

 So it was with some interest that I heard most of the debate in parliament on Wednesday on the future of independent retail.
 Tourism is integral with shopping.
 Good shops attract us to them.
 But did I hear much about tourism?
 Despite the fact that many MP’s were from tourist areas, the answer was no.

 There were some alarming figures quoted.
 87% of all space approved by planners for retailing were from the top 4 supermarket chains; (this is an estimate from the Association of Convenience Stores) 12,000 independent retailers collapsed last year and throughout the UK, 85% of all businesses employ less than 10 people.

-What might help some places would be themed distinctiveness.
-Why, for example, can’t outlet malls be redesigned to become based in town centres?
+What might help some places would be themed distinctiveness?
+Why, for example, can’t outlet malls be redesigned to become based in town centers?
 Would a bevy of shoe stores combining hand-made ones with mass produced ones work in attracting people to the old shoe town of Northampton?
 It requires some far-sightedness and risk.
-But if it works…Then the tourist would come, the money would arrive and some town centres could be regenerated
+But if it works…Then the tourist would come, the money would arrive and some town centers could be regenerated